hosseinsadeghi/disaster_pipeline/README.md

 ## Quick start
-To get started, there are several options:
+To get started, there are two options:
 - Clone the repo: `git clone https://github.com/hosseinsadeghi/disaster_pipeline.git`
-- Fork the repot and open in GitPod.
+- Fork the repo and open in GitPod.

 Read the section below.